Eric-Woon/Continuous-Uroflow-Cystometry-and-Visceromotor-Response-Analysis/README.md

 # Continuous-Uroflow-Cystometry-and-Visceromotor-Response-Analysis
 Associated Matlab analysis and necessary scripts corresponding with the article "Integrated Assessment of Continuous Uroflow Cystometry and Visceromotor Responses to Bladder Distension in Urethane-Anesthetized Mice."

+Please use sample Matlab data that corresponds to proper analysis file